oskariorg/oskari-frontend/api/mapping/mapmodule/request/rearrangeselectedmaplayerrequest.md

 # RearrangeSelectedMapLayerRequest [rpc]

-Allow user to change selected map layer position (upper/lower) on a map.
+Allow user to change order of map layers in relation to other layers on the map.

 ## Use cases